greenstar7/Codewars_python/README.md

 This is python branch of repo for my solutions for [Codewars](https://www.codewars.com "Codewars page") katas.
 My [profile](https://www.codewars.com/users/greenstar7 "Me") on [Codewars](https://www.codewars.com "Codewars page").
-All my solutions are published under MIT license.
 You can use it absolutely free and modify as you want.

 [![Codewars](https://www.codewars.com/users/greenstar7/badges/large)](https://www.codewars.com/users/greenstar7 "Me")